anibalsanchez/XT-Tailwind-for-Joomla/README.md

 npm run dev-proxy
 ```

 When you are done, remember to copy the changes back from the site to the repository and commit to make them permanent.
+Of course, if the repository is mapped to the site, you can just commit the changes.

 ## Changelog